KamalNanda/IMDB-SCRAPER/README.md

 # IMDB-SCRAPER
-Scrapes data of all the MCU movies from IMDB
+Scrapes Title, Poster Link, Genres and Description of all the MCU movies from the IMDB website The output is generated in data.json
+Required Libraries : 'node' , 'request-promise' , 'cheerio' , 'fs'